wasp-lang/haskell-handbook/expression-problem.md

 ## Conclusion
 The "Tagless Final" approach seems like a good way to completely solve Expression Problem in Haskell, although I am not yet convinced practical is the solution in real world use cases (but I haven't understood / tested it out well enough so that is why).

-On the other hand, the simpler approach I used above almost solves it (requires updating of just one line when a new operation is added).
-I find it more intuitive, and I am more assured of its practicality in real world use cases, so I would probably pick that one for now if need be.
+On the other hand, the simpler approach I used above almost solves it (requires updating of just one line when a new operation is added), I find it more intuitive, and I am more assured of its practicality in real world use cases, so I would probably pick that one for now if need be.

 Finally, there are other ways to solve this problem that I haven't investigated yet (because they seemed more complex); it might be worth looking into [Data Types A La Carte](http://www.cs.ru.nl/~W.Swierstra/Publications/DataTypesALaCarte.pdf) .